Tu2l/open-resume-builder/docs/BLUEPRINT.md

 ## 3. Application Flow

 1.  **Welcome**: The user starts at a welcome screen and can either begin a new resume or import existing data from a JSON file.
-2.  **Template Selection**: The user chooses a visual template for their resume.
+2.  **Template Selection**: The user chooses from 13 visual templates organized by category (traditional, modern, creative, professional, specialized).
+Templates are loaded dynamically with real-time thumbnail previews.
 3.  **Form Filling**: The user progresses through a multi-step form, entering their contact information, summary, experience, etc.
 4.  **Initial Generation**: The user's data is rendered into the selected HTML template to create an initial resume.
 5.  **Result Page**: The user can preview the generated resume.
 From here, they can: